 - Employment Authorization Documentation (EAD)

 - Citizen Identification Card

-Secondary and supporting documentation may be accepted if a primary identification is not available (see list in Downloadable forms).
+Secondary and supporting documentation may be accepted if a primary identification is not available (ID Requirements).

 Apply by mail (Available for out-of-town requests Only)

 Processing fee of $5.00 is required for each certified copy of birth or death record requested by Mail.